NethServer/nethserver-cockpit/docs/docs/environment.md

 - do your modification to API or UI

-- sync your modification to the server where cockpit is running
+- sync your modification to the server where Cockpit is running

-## Install requirements
+## Install UI requirements

 Prepare the development environment: